-According to statistics, 44% of insurers have no idea how Blockchain can be useful, 21% are thinking about implementing it to simplify the claim process and reduce fraud.
+According to statistics, 44% of insurers have no idea how Blockchain can be useful.
+21% are thinking about implementing it to simplify the claim process and reduce fraud.
 Only 2% actually apply technology.

-Insurers believe that Artificial Intelligence will significantly transform the industry in the next three years: such functions as fraud prevention, price and risk identification and policy, and claims processing are based on cutting the human element out of all processes.
-It allows them to access data faster, predict risks, produce more accurate reporting in tight timeframes, improve turnaround cycles, identify new revenue sources and change the underwriting process fundamentally.
+Insurers believe that AI will significantly transform the industry in the next three years.
+Functions like fraud prevention, price and risk identification, and policy and claims processing are based on removing the human factor.
+It allows to access data faster, predict risks, produce more accurate reporting in tight timeframes, improve turnaround cycles, identify new revenue sources, and change the underwriting process fundamentally.

 In 2020 personalization and customer-centered approach will prevail which means that insurance companies need to supply personalized premiums.
 That requires diving deep into data: 77% of customers are ready to provide it if they can benefit from a cheaper premium package.
 For example, smart home technology that allows people to monitor their electricity and water usage and check the cameras while they are away is the case to provide a personalized premium as there is less chance of theft.
 Another case is wearables that are used for health insurance personalization: if a person takes 10K steps a day it may be a reason for a cheaper premium as the risk is lower;

 AI will keep improving customer experience across all sectors in insurance: